ndd21/PHYS281/docs/index.md

 The course assessment consists of two main components:

-* Five coursework assignments and quizzes over Weeks 1-5 of Michaelmas Term
+* Coding exercises and quizzes over Weeks 1-5 of Michaelmas Term
 * A project over Weeks 6-10 of Michaelmas Term

-The five coursework assignments and quizzes count for 30% of the overall grade (6% each), with the project counting for 70%.
+The coding exercises and quizzes in Weeks 1-5 count for 30% of the overall grade (6% each week), with the project counting for 70%.

 Help and guidance for the exercises and project will be provided in weekly (Weeks 1-10) computer labs split over three sessions.
 All students will be assigned to one of these three sessions.
 There will also be an "office hour" drop-in slot for additional help.

-The assignments and quizzes must be submitted on Moodle by 14:00 on the Tuesday the week after the associated lab session (e.g., the Week 1 assignment should be submitted no later than 14:00 on the Tuesday of Week 2).
+The coding exercises and quizzes must be submitted on Moodle by 14:00 on the Tuesday the week after the associated lab session (e.g., the Week 1 assignment should be submitted no later than 14:00 on the Tuesday of Week 2).
 The late submission deadline is 14:00 on the following Wednesday.
 If you require an extension or have a problem please contact [Al Wood](https://teams.microsoft.com/l/chat/0/0?users=a.wood14@lancaster.ac.uk) in the teaching office.
 Submitted code will be tested and marked automatically using a Moodle plugin.
 To avoid losing marks it is